‘Just too much’: Meet the uber-rich who want a wealth tax

 In 1999, when Trump was mulling a presidential bid for the Reform Party, he proposed a one-time tax of 14.25% on fortunes above $10 million, saying at the time that it could eliminate the national debt.

 “It’s a win-win for the American people,” Trump said then.
-Asked if the president still supports the idea, the White House did not respond.
+Asked if the president still supports the idea, the White House declined to comment Tuesday.